dennisliuu/dennisliuu/README.md

 During his studies at NTUT, he studied hard and received the Book Award.

-In my junior year, I founded a club with my classmates, the Survival Game Club, in which I served as the executive secretary, and my tasks included taking minutes of meetings and other written tasks, and helping the club with its affairs.
+In my junior year, I founded a club with my classmates, the Survival Game Club.
+I served as the executive secretary, and my tasks included taking minutes of meetings and other written assignments and helping the club with its affairs.

-During the process of starting the club, we went through many meetings, communicated and discussed with the school, and invested a lot of time, and learned to negotiate with the school, fight and help organize events.
+During starting the club, we went through many meetings, communicated and discussed with the school, invested a lot of time, and learned to negotiate with the school, fight and help organize events.

 In college, I attended the Department of Electrical Engineering at Taipei University of  Technology, where I had extensive exposure to electronics, communications, and learning various programming languages in the computer group.

-Since college, I have studied front-end and back-end web technologies
+Since college, I have studied front-end and back-end web technologies.

 The front-end framework is mostly React.js or Vue.js; the back-end is mainly node.js / express.js

-Next.js / Nuxt.js is also one of the commonly used frameworks
+Next.js / Nuxt.js is also one of the commonly used frameworks.

 At the end of university, I got interested in blockchain, both in on-chain technology and cryptocurrency investment.